Hurricanes vs. Canadiens odds, prediction: 2026 NHL Eastern Conference finals Game 3 picks by proven model

 Visit our DraftKings promo code review to see their latest offers and get started.

 The SportsLine Projection Model simulates every NHL game 10,000 times.
-The model entered the conference final round of the 2026 NHL playoffs with a +668 return on top-rated money-line NHL picks.
+The model entered the second week of the conference final round of the 2026 NHL playoffs with a +668 return on top-rated money-line NHL picks.
 Anyone following its NHL betting advice at sportsbooks and on betting apps could have seen strong returns.

 Now, the model has simulated Hurricanes vs. Canadiens 10,000 times and just revealed its coveted NHL picks and betting predictions.
 You can head to SportsLine now to see the model's picks.
 Here are several NHL odds and trends for Canadiens vs. Hurricanes: